Sociocultural evolution: Theory of modernization

 Developing from classical social evolutionism theories, the theory of modernization stresses the modernization factor: many societies are simply trying (or need) to emulate the most successful societies and cultures.
 It also states that it is possible to do so, thus supporting the concepts of social engineering and that the developed countries can and should help those less developed, directly or indirectly.

 Among the scientists who contributed much to this theory are Walt Rostow, who in his The Stages of Economic Growth: A Non-Communist Manifesto (1960) concentrates on the economic system side of the modernization, trying to show factors needed for a country to reach the path to modernization in his Rostovian take-off model.
 David Apter concentrated on the political system and history of democracy, researching the connection between democracy, good governance and efficiency and modernization.
 David McClelland (The Achieving Society, 1967) approached this subject from the psychological perspective, with his motivations theory, arguing that modernization cannot happen until given society values innovation, success and free enterprise.
 Alex Inkeles (Becoming Modern, 1974) similarly creates a model of modern personality, which needs to be independent, active, interested in public policies and cultural matters, open to new experiences, rational and able to create long-term plans for the future.
-Some works of Jürgen Habermas are also connected with this subfield.

-The theory of modernization has been subject to some criticism similar to that levied against classical social evolutionism, especially for being too ethnocentric, one-sided and focused on the Western world and its culture.

 Contemporary perspectives

-Political perspectives

-The Cold War period was marked by rivalry between two superpowers, both of which considered themselves to be the most highly evolved cultures on the planet.
-The USSR painted itself as a socialist society which emerged from class struggle, destined to reach the state of communism, while sociologists in the United States (such as Talcott Parsons) argued that the freedom and prosperity of the United States were a proof of a higher level of sociocultural evolution of its culture and society.
-At the same time, decolonization created newly independent countries who sought to become more developed—a model of progress and industrialization which was itself a form of sociocultural evolution.
+By the early 2000s, advances in genomics, neuroscience, and behavioral sciences fostered renewed interest in evolutionary sociology and biosociology.
+Proximate studies in behavioral neuroscience, endocrinology, and genetics highlighted the interplay between biological and social processes.

+Key developments in sociology included Jeremy Freese et al., advocating incorporating biology into sociological research.
+Subsequent contributions focused on biosocial influences on families.
+Journals such as Social Forces and American Journal of Sociology published special issues on biosociology, signaling its institutionalization.
+In 2004 an Evolution and Sociology section of the American Sociological Association was established, now renamed Biology and Society.

+Important scholars in the field include Jonathan H. Turner and Alexandra Maryanski, who linked human emotions and social attachments to evolutionary history.
+Stephen K. Sanderson developed a “Darwinian conflict theory” addressing reproductive behavior, kinship, gender inequality, and religiosity.

+In German sociology, scholars such as Meißelbach and Müller-Schneider integrated evolutionary perspectives into middle-range theories, highlighting complementarity between evolutionary and sociological accounts.